The Man Behind The Idea

 COULD WE ALL HAVE OUR CAKE & EAT?

-Of all the businesses I have worked on this one has proved to be the most challenging, after all it's not everyday you sit there and think how "I can develop a business that’s address several huge social issues and be catalyst for change".
+Of all the businesses I have worked on this one has proved to be the most challenging, it's not every day you sit there and think how "I can develop a business that’s addresses several huge social issues and be a catalyst for change".
 At the same time develop a fun way that enables kids to start making better food choices and gain new skills.
 Whist ensuring the business never deviates from its purpose and always puts people first, before profits and shareholders.
-Let’s be honest notions of “changing the world” and might sound great but a seasoned VC is going to look right past “does good and want to know when and how much profit will you make?
+Let’s be honest notions of “changing the world” might sound great but a seasoned VC is going to look right past “does good and want to know when and how much profit will you make?
 Hence, they are more concerned with whether the idea high revenue potential over redressing the issue of food inequality

 CAKE SMOTHERED IN GOOD WITH A SPRINKLING OF PROFIT